Nikita-Filonov/axiom/docs/cache/README.md

 Resolve creation-only dependencies inside `GetOrCreate`, so a cache hit does not initialize them.
 Register the resource and fixtures through the usual runner options.

-## Behavior
+## Coordination guarantees

 - `Get` returns only completed values.
 An absent or pending entry is a miss.
-- `GetOrCreate` runs one constructor at a time per key.
-Callers of other keys proceed independently.
-- Concurrent callers of the same key wait for and receive the same result.
-- Successful results are cached.
-Errors and partial values are not; a later call may retry.
-- `waitCtx` can cancel waiting, but it does not stop a constructor that is already running.
+- `GetOrCreate` coordinates construction for one key while operations on other keys proceed independently.
+Callers waiting on the same construction share its result.
+Successful values are cached; an error leaves the key available for a later attempt.
+- `waitCtx` is checked before lookup, so an already canceled caller returns promptly even when the key has a value.
+  Canceling a waiter affects only that caller: construction and other waiters continue.
+Canceling the constructor's context after it starts does not interrupt its synchronous work or discard a successful result.
+- `Set` and `Delete` establish the state seen by subsequent lookups.
+Existing waiters still receive the result of the construction they joined; that older work cannot overwrite a newer value or restore a deleted entry.
-- If a constructor panics or exits through `runtime.Goexit`, its caller keeps that control flow and waiters receive a diagnostic error.
+- Inputs are validated before lookup, including on a hit: a nil context or constructor panics.
+If a constructor panics or exits through `runtime.Goexit`, its caller keeps that control flow and waiters receive a diagnostic error.
 - Recursive loading of the same key and dependency cycles are unsupported.
-- `Set` and `Delete` affect subsequent lookups but do not cancel work already in progress.

 Use `GetOrCreate` instead of a separate `Get -> create -> Set` sequence when creation must be coordinated.